ThirtySomething/YAIP/README.md

 		bool INIFileSave(std::string Filename);

-* Get a vector of strings containing all section names
+* Get all section names in a vector of strings

 		/**
 		 * Get all sections of the INI file